adibfara/WatchTower/README.md

 After running your application, you can navigate to `http://yourip:8085/` and view the network calls.
 If you don't know what `yourip` is, It will be printed out to the console with the message of `WatchTower started, listening on ... `  when `Watchtower.start()` is called.

-**Observing emulator events in your computers browser** If your running watch tower in an emulator you need to forward socket connections from the emulator to your local computer.
+**Observing emulator events in your computers browser** If your running WatchTower in an emulator you need to forward both server and websocket ports from the emulator to your local computer.
 For example if WatchTower is running on port `8085` you would need to run:
 ```
 adb forward tcp:8085 tcp:8085
 adb forward tcp:5003 tcp:5003